 The cap that I scored has nickel-plated brass vanes.
 Brass is good, as it expands and contracts with changes in temperature less than aluminum does (the other main material from which variable capacitor rotors and stators are made.)
 Also good are the bearings on each end of the rotor shaft.
 I can’t see them, but I assume the bearings are hidden away.
 It gets better.
 This capacitor has wide-spaced plates, meaning less change in capacitance with temperature changes than a part with closer spacing.
 Oh – and this is all firmly mounted on a ceramic base.
 Ceramic is a great insulator and I’m thinking that this must also be good for the physical stability of the component with regards to changes in temperature.

 I just noticed something.
 As you rotate the shaft clockwise, the capacitance increases.
 It’s normally the other way around.
-An end-stop prevents the shaft from rotating more than 180°, or this wouldn’t be an issue.
 This must have been intended for use with a drive mechanism that translated the rotation of the tuning knob into rotation of the capacitor shaft in the other direction, or perhaps it’s from an era in which users expected to see wavelength increase with clockwise rotation, instead of frequency.
 I hope that the length of shaft protruding from the other end is enough for me to connect to, otherwise it might end up on the shelf for a few more decades!
 (EDIT – this wasn’t the case.
 It was used, very successfully, in The Sproutie Regen Receiver.)